You are currently viewing Flow Control Statements In Java

 The labeled break

-The labeled breakstatement can be used to terminate any labeled that contains the break statement.
+The labeled break statement can be used to terminate any label that contains the break statement.

 break myLabel;